China, India hold meeting on border affairs: spokesperson

 Spokesperson Wang Wenbin made the remarks at a regular press conference when responding to a query about the issue.

-The meeting is focusing on discussing the implementation of the five-point consensus reached by the two foreign ministers at their meeting in Moscow, studying and solving the remaining issues on the ground, so as to ease tensions in the border areas, said Wen.
+The meeting is focusing on discussing the implementation of the five-point consensus reached by foreign ministers of the two countries at their meeting in Moscow, studying and solving the remaining issues on the ground, so as to ease tensions in the border areas, said Wang.